Who is eligible for $100 million Verizon class action settlement? Here's what to know

 Those who qualify will either receive a letter in the mail or an email with instructions on how to get paid.

-Those who don't file a claim will lose any rights to sue Verizon over these issues and also be legally bound by the all orders and judgements the court makes on the lawsuit.
+Those who don't file a claim will lose any rights to sue Verizon over these issues and also be legally bound by all orders and judgments the court makes on the lawsuit.

 For more information, or to start a claim, go to: www.VerizonAdministrativeChargeSettlement.com

-This article originally appeared on USA TODAY: Verizon class action lawsuit settlement 2024: Who is eligible?
+This article originally appeared on Arizona Republic: Who is eligible for $100 million Verizon class action settlement?